uwais123/CoreDataToDo/README.md

 # CoreDataToDo
-to do app using core data and siwft ui
+to do app using core data and swift ui